 Vital signs, clinical manifestations, laboratory index, drug regimen, postoperative adverse events were recorded.
 After a hospital discharge, patient data were collected by trained researchers.

 First, we selected 56 features and manually labeled each feature as a number or category.
-The features were as follows: gender, age (years), body mass index (BMI; kg/m2), weight (kg), anamnesis (history of hypertension, diabetes, coronary heart disease, myocardial infarction, cerebral infarction, smoking, and others), systolic and diastolic blood pressure (mmHg), heart rate (bpm), lab results [hemoglobin (g/L), platelet (PLT; ×109/L), and others], position of stents, application of drug-eluting stents (DESs) and drug-coated balloons (DCBs), left ventricular ejection fraction (%), treatment options [dual antiplatelet therapy (DAPT), statins, and others], and other detailed features.
+The features were as follows: sex, age (years), body mass index (BMI; kg/m2), weight (kg), anamnesis (history of hypertension, diabetes, coronary heart disease, myocardial infarction, cerebral infarction, smoking, and others), systolic and diastolic blood pressure (mmHg), heart rate (bpm), lab results [hemoglobin (g/L), platelet (PLT; ×109/L), and others], position of stents, application of drug-eluting stents (DESs) and drug-coated balloons (DCBs), left ventricular ejection fraction (%), treatment options [dual antiplatelet therapy (DAPT), statins, and others], and other detailed features.

 Afterwards, the mean value, mode, and number of missing values were analyzed in detail.
 The number of missing values for each feature was counted and sorted (Figure 2).
 Features with more than 80% missing values were deleted, namely hemoglobin Alc (HbA1c), C-reactive protein (CRP), and cardiac troponin I (cTnI).
 Among features with less than 80% missing values, continuous features such as albumin (ALB) and white blood cells (WBCs), were filled with the mean, whereas discrete features (such as drug eluting stents) were filled with the mode.

 In order to understand the internal relationships between the features, we calculated and drew a correlation matrix of balanced data.
-Except that some features, for example smoking history significantly correlated with gender, had one-to-one correlation (Figure 3), we did not find that multiple features had complex correlations with each other.
+Except that some features, for example smoking history significantly correlated with sex, had one-to-one correlation (Figure 3), we did not find that multiple features had complex correlations with each other.
 The selection of features was not affected.
 Ultimately, we included 53 features for the following study.

 For each feature, we assessed the positive or negative effect on certain outcomes based on literature searches and clinical experience.
 For example, 24-hour blood pressure was strongly associated with all-cause mortality (18), whereas antiplatelet drugs had different effects on hemorrhea and in-stent restenosis.
 This helped feature preprocessing.